Deviation results for sparse tables in hashing with linear probing: Setting and main results

+An equivalent formulation of the problem of hashing can be made in terms of the discrete version of the classical parking problem described, for instance, by Knuth \cite{Knuth98}:

+\begin{quote} A certain one-way street has m parking spaces in a row numbered $1$ to $m$.
+A man and his dozing wife drive by, and suddenly, she wakes up and orders him to park immediately.
+He dutifully parks at the first available space [...]. \end{quote}

-Hashing with linear probing is a classical model in theoretical computer science that appears in the 60's.
-It has been studied from a mathematical point of view firstly in \cite{Knuth74} and then by several authors.
-For more details on the model, we refer to \cite{FPV98, Janson01a, Janson05, Chassaing02, Marckert01-1}.
-The model describes the following experiment.
-One throws $n$ balls sequentially into $m$ urns at random; the urns are arranged in a circle and numbered clockwise.
-A ball that lands in an occupied urn is moved to the next empty urn, always moving clockwise.
-The length of the move is called the displacement of the ball and we are interested in the sum of all displacements which is a random variable denoted $d_{m,n}$.
-We assume $n<m$.
+More precisely, the model describes the following experiment.
+Let $n \leqslant m$. $n$ cars enter sequentially into a circular parking uniformly at random.
+The parking spaces are numbered clockwise.
+A car that intends to park at an occupied space moves to the next empty space, always moving clockwise.
+The length of the move is called the displacement of the car and we are interested in the sum of all displacements which is a random variable denoted by $d_{m,n}$.
+When all cars are parked, there are $N = m-n$ empty spaces.
+These divide the occupied spaces into blocks of consecutive spaces.
+We consider that the empty space following a block belongs to this block.

-In order to make things clear, let us give an example.
-Assume that $n=8$, $m=10$, and $(6,9,1,9,9,6,2,5)$ are the addresses where the balls land.
-This sequence of addresses is called a \emph{hash sequence} of length $m$ and size $n$.
-Let $d_i$ be the displacement of ball $i$.
+For example, assume that $n=8$, $m=10$, and $(6,9,1,9,9,6,2,5)$ are the addresses where the cars land.
+This sequence of (hash) addresses is called a \emph{hash sequence} of length $m$ and size $n$.
+Let $d_i$ be the displacement of car $i$.
 Then $d_1=d_2=d_3=0$.
-The ball number $4$ should land in the $9^{\textrm{th}}$ urn which is occupied by the second ball; thus it is moved one step ahead and lands in $10^{\textrm{th}}$ urn so that $d_4=1$.
-The ball number $5$ should land in the $9^{\textrm{th}}$ urn, which is occupied like the $10^{\textrm{th}}$ and the first one, so that $d_5=3$.
+The car number $4$ should park on the 9\th space which is occupied by the 2nd car; thus it moves one space ahead and parks on the 10\th space so that $d_4=1$.
+The car number $5$ should park on the 9\th space.
+Since the 9\th, the 10\th, and the 1st spaces are occupied, $d_5=3$.
 And so on: $d_6=1,\ d_7=1,\ d_8=0$.
-Here, the total displacement is equal to $1+3+1+1=6$.
-After throwing all balls, there are $N\defeq m-n$ empty urns.
-These divide the occupied urns into blocks of consecutive urns.
-For convenience, we consider the empty urn following a block as belonging to this block.
-In our example, there are two blocks: the first one containing urns $9,10,1,2,3$ (occupied) and urn $4$ (empty), and the second one containing urns $5,6,7$ (occupied) and urn $8$ (empty).
+Here, the total displacement is equal to $d_{10,8}=1+3+1+1=6$.
+In our example, there are two blocks: the first one containing spaces $9$, $10$, $1$, $2$, $3$ (occupied), and space $4$ (empty), and the second one containing spaces $5$, $6$, $7$ (occupied), and space $8$ (empty).